Primeval Whirl Review at Disney’s Animal Kingdom

 Check out a full ride-through video here for a better idea about what to expect.

 Where to Sit: Each vehicle seats a maximum of four people side-by-side in a semi-circle.

 That’s a full car coming down the short drop.
 There are two sides to the vehicle with one lap bar shared between the two people on each side.
 If you would prefer the ride to potentially spin less, try to even out the weight on both sides of the ride vehicle.
 For example, have one adult and one child sit on each side, rather than two children on one side and two adults on the other.
 This may result in the ride spinning less.
 It also may not have much or any effect.
 Conversely, load one side heavier if you would like the vehicle to spin more.
 There is no way to manually control the amount of spinning like at Mad Tea Party at Magic Kingdom.
 The ride does what it wants.

 FastPass+: Yes, it’s the lowest ride priority.
 With waits that build slower and peak lower than most other attractions, it makes more sense to book FastPass+ for headliners like Kilimanjaro Safaris and Expedition Everest in advance.

 Total Average Experience Time with FastPass+: 12 minutes.

 4th FastPass+ Availability: Primeval Whirl is more likely to be available than any attraction other than It’s Tough To Be A Bug, assuming that it’s operating in the first place.
 Remember that the ride is now seasonal and is only open during the busiest weeks of the year.

 Expect to Wait:

-Oops: Reverchon Industries, the amusement ride company that Disney purchased the Primeval Whirl from, filed bankruptcy in 2008 and closed down all manufacturing and operations.
+Oops: Reverchon Industries, the amusement ride company that Disney purchased Primeval Whirl from, filed bankruptcy in 2008.
+They closed down all manufacturing and operations at that time.